Moving from Alberta to British Columbia

 While some families chose to rent a truck and make the move themselves, this can be stressful and physically demanding.
 Hiring a professional moving company for a long move is a much better option, as you'll get the benefit of trained shipping personnel, the right equipment to load, secure, and protect your belongings, and coverage in case of any mishaps.

-For a rough estimate, the cost for moving a one-bedroom apartment would be around $600-$800, while a 3-bedroom home may run about $1,100 - $1,500.
-You may expect to pay extra if you have outsized items, like a piano, or if you need to have one or more vehicles towed.
+For a rough estimate, the cost for moving a one-bedroom apartment could be around $600-$1200, while a 3-bedroom home may run about $2,400 - $4,500+.
+You may expect to pay extra if you have outsize items, like a piano, or if you need to have one or more vehicles transported.
 Professional packing services can range from $600 to $1,900, depending on how much you need to be boxed.
 Finally, the time of year that you choose to move matters.
 Moving in peak season, typically the spring and summer will cost more than if you choose to move in January.

 How To Move From Alberta to British Columbia